AdobeDocs/experience-manager-65.sv-SE/help/forms/using/admin-help/configuring-server-settings.md

 `Branch @@branch-id@@ has stalled!
 You have received this notification from @@notification-host@@.`

-Administratören får ett e-postmeddelande som innehåller följande innehåll om filialnumret är 4868 och servernamnet är `ServerXYZ`:
+Administratören får ett e-postmeddelande med följande innehåll om filialnumret är 4868 och servernamnet är `ServerXYZ`:

 `Branch 4868 has stalled!
 You have received this notification from ServerXYZ.`